homermultitext/HmtArchive.jl/README.md

 - a univocal diplomatic edition
 - a univocal normalized edition

+In addition, the package includes a function to build an edition optimized for topic modelling.

 ## Using the module

 The `hmt-archive` github repository (<https://github.com/homermultitext/hmt-archive>) includes pluto notebooks illustrating usage of the library.